wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

     num_measurements = len(measurements)
     # Each Aggregator aggregates its output shares into an
-    # aggregate share, and adds any Aggregator-DP noise to its
+    # aggregate share, and adds any Aggregator randomization
-    # aggregate share.
-In a distributed VDAF computation, the
+    # mechanism to its aggregate share.
+In a distributed VDAF
-    # aggregate shares are sent over the network.
+    # computation, the aggregate shares are sent over the network.
     agg_shares = []
     for j in range(Vdaf.SHARES):
         out_shares_j = [out[j] for out in out_shares]